Marty Friedman: Television

 Friedman appears on Japanese television and is also a contributing columnist to Japanese music magazines and national newspapers.
 Speaking Japanese, he became a regular member of the cast of TXN's musical TV program Hebimeta-san (ヘビメタさん) (anglicized as "Mr. Heavy-Metal") with Japanese idol Yoko Kumada until the show came to an end in 2005.
 Friedman had his own heavy metal TV program called Rock Fujiyama alongside Shelly, Ken Ayugai (Kenny Guy), Yorimasa Hisatake (Rock Ninja Yorimasa) and ex-Scanch member Rolly Teranishi from April 2006 until March 2007.
 From November till December 2005, he toured with singer Ami Suzuki on her "Suzuki Ami Around the World" live house tour, which took place in Tokyo, Osaka and Nagoya.

 Friedman was featured on Jukebox, a television program in which Friedman and two Japanese people translate the lyrics of various English songs into understandable Japanese.
 He has also made guest appearances on the television programs Eigo de Shabera Night and Tamori Club.

 In 2008, Friedman played the role of Paul Weinberg, an English language teacher, in Isshin Inudou's Gou-Gou Datte Neko de Aru.

 Friedman was a guest star in the Adult Swim original Metalocalypse by playing driving teacher Mr. Gojira.
 He has appeared on Cool Japan several times as a music expert.

 In 2009, Friedman appeared on The Quiz Show, a Japanese TV drama starring Sho Sakurai as a guest professor.
 In January 2014, Friedman took part in New Japan Pro-Wrestling's Wrestle Kingdom 8 in Tokyo Dome event, playing Hiroshi Tanahashi to the arena.

+In 2024, Friedman performed on 2024最美的夜 bilibili跨年晚会, a yearly new year's celebration show hosted by Chinese streaming platform Bilibili alongside Ichika Nito and Marcin Patrzalek.

+On August 7, 2025, Friedman provided the guitar melody for the fictional rock band Hayashi (stylized as HAYASii)'s song "Hunting Soul" in the anime Dandadan.

 Personal life

 Friedman is of Jewish descent.
-He lives in the Shinjuku neighborhood of Tokyo.
+He lives in the Shinjuku area of Tokyo.

 Shortly after the 2011 Tōhoku earthquake and tsunami, Friedman began auctioning off a great variety of his musical equipment and paraphernalia that he used as a member of Megadeth and Cacophony, including some of the earliest productions of Jackson Kelly guitars and his signature Carvin V220.

 In December 2012, Friedman married Japanese cellist Hiyori Okuda in Yokohama.

 In 2018, Friedman confirmed that his hair is genuinely curly but hates it; he prefers to have it straight.